Viento Azul Biobio - offshore wind (Chile)

-Magenta Renewables supports the Chilean offshore wind sector via the Viento Azul Biobio project, being developed by 17 Energy and SC Power.
+Magenta Renewables is an advisory partner to the Chilean offshore wind sector via the Viento Azul Biobio project, being developed by 17 Energy and SC Power.

 The project